Praashoo7/AUTOMATION/README.txt

-File Duplication has Two different Codes to achieve Different Tasks related to File Duplication and
+File Duplication has TWO different Codes to achieve Different Tasks related to File Duplication and

-Mail Send has Three Different Codes to achieve Different Tasks related to Sending Mails.
+Mail Send has THREE Different Codes to achieve Different Tasks related to Sending Mails.